AmirOssanloo/tetris-simulation-case/README.md

 # Tetris Simulation Case

-A test case made for a Lead Developer role at a company in the game development industry.
+A Tetris simulation game made as test case for a Lead Developer role at a company in the game development industry.

+### Requirements
+* Pixi.js
+* TypeScript

+### Game simulation

+* Grid: 3X12
+* Dropping shapes:

-## Instructions
+### Instructions

 * Create a list of shapes in json file which will be read by the game.
 The json should provide - type of shape, initial position on grid (which column to start in) and initial shape rotation.
 * First shape drops from the top and keeps dropping, until it hits the bottom.